SitecorePowerShell/Book/working_with_sitecore_items.md

 ## How do I retrieve my Sitecore items the PowerShell way?

-Sitecore items should be retrtieved  with use of ```Get-Item``` and ```Get-ChildItem``` cmdlets.
+Retrieve Sitecore items with use of `Get-Item` and `Get-ChildItem` cmdlets.
 That is because those 2 cmdlets add a PowerShell wrapping around them.

 If you have retrieved your item directly using the Sitecore API you can still add the nice wrapper.
-You can do that my piping them through the ```Wrap-Item``` commandlet.
-Always ise the  latest version to leverage the full potential of the environment.
+You can do that my piping them through the `Wrap-Item` commandlet.
+Always use the latest version of SPE to leverage the full potential of the environment.

 ## Getting Items based on path